13742X/view-q-examples/examples.md

 There are a number of ways to view documents.

-Here are examples showing how to load in the files
+Here are some clickable link examples showing various way to read files stored externally.

-1. Locally
-2. Stored on Github (served by jsdelivr.com)
-3. Stored on Github (served as raw files)
-4. Stored on Google Sheets (served as csv and tsv files)
-5. Importing public keys
-6. Importing public keys with a password
-7. Stored on Cloudinary

-Note, View-Q has no relationship with either Cloudinary or jsdelivr.com.

 ## Try These
 [View-Q Help Files (local)](?JTNGYSUzRGltcG9ydGVkaGVscCUyNmIlM0RoZWxwLm1kJTI2YyUzRGhlbHAuY3N2JTI2ZCUzRGRlZmF1bHQtbG9nby5zdmc=)